Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/im/index.rst

 .. py:class:: SpeedFluxObserver(par, k_o1, k_o2, alpha_o, J = None)

-   Bases: :py:obj:`FluxObserver`

-   Observer with speed estimation.
+   Flux observer with speed estimation.

    This class implements a reduced-order flux observer for induction machines with speed estimation.
 If the inertia of the mechanical system is provided, the observer